-The aim of the indicator is to identify the ease with which customers can make telephone contact with their local water company and their satisfaction with the way the company handles their telephone call.
+The aim of the indicator is to identify the ease with which customers can make telephone contact with the company and their satisfaction with the way the company handles their telephone call.

-NB: The main guidance is split to cover the all lines busy and calls abandoned indicators separately from the call handling satisfaction indicator.
+NB: The main guidance is split to cover the 'all lines busy' and 'calls abandoned' indicators separately from the 'call handling satisfaction' indicator.
 Telephone complaints are covered at the end of the guidance.
-If the company is currently unable to report against all or part of this indicator they should state in the commentary when they consider they may be able to provide relevant data.
+If the company is currently unable to report against all or part of this indicator it should state in the commentary when it considers that it may be able to provide relevant data.